w3c/wai-bcase/index.md

   <cite>Paul Smyth, Head of Digital Accessibility, Barclays</cite>
 </blockquote>

-The sections below explore and provide examples of some key benefits of web accessibility to businesses of all types.
-How are those realized in the global marketplace?
+The sections below explore key advantages of web accessibility to businesses of all types.
+Real world examples are presented to show how benefits are realized in the global marketplace.

 ### Drive Innovation